catmanduz/link-reminder/README.md

 # link-reminder
-Chrome extension that saves links and reminds the user to review it.
+Chrome extension that saves links and reminds the user to review them.